Tour Guide

 Tips for Visitors

-Book weeks ahead: Tickets sell out fast, especially December through February; book online as early as possible.
-Sea sickness: The 30-minute crossing can be choppy; take motion-sickness medication beforehand if you are prone.
-Dress warmly: Wind on the island is relentless; bring a windbreaker even in summer.
-Photography: Allowed everywhere except inside Mandela's cell; be respectful during the prison tour.
-Arrive early: Check in at the Nelson Mandela Gateway at least 30 minutes before departure
+Book weeks ahead: tickets sell out fast, especially December through February, so reserve online through the Robben Island Museum as early as you can.
+Sea sickness: the 30-minute crossing can be choppy — take motion-sickness medication beforehand if you are prone.
+Dress warmly: the wind off Table Bay is relentless, so bring a windbreaker even in summer, along with sun protection for the exposed, treeless bus circuit.
+Bring your own water and a snack: there is only a small kiosk on the island and the tour runs to a tight schedule, so carry what you need rather than counting on facilities.
+Photography: allowed almost everywhere, but be respectful and unobtrusive inside the cellblocks during the prison tour.
+Arrive early: check in at the Nelson Mandela Gateway at least 30 minutes before departure, and give yourself time on the V&A Waterfront afterwards to sit with what you have seen.

 Frequently Asked Questions